aparnah30/ACL_Training/README.md

 - **Research Paper Summarizer using T5**
   Fine-tuning a T5 model to summarize research papers using the Hugging Face Transformers library.

+### 3. **TeleHealth**
+- **Multilingual Summarizer**
+The Multilingual Text Summarizer is a application(Streamlit) that generates concise summaries from user-provided text or uploaded PDF/TXT files using transformer models like MT5 for summarization and MarianMT for translation.
+It supports multiple languages and provides ROUGE scores to evaluate the quality of the generated summaries.
 ---

 ## Clone the Repository